Peter Draper (architectural historian)

-Peter Draper (born 7 May 1943), is an architectural historian who has, over his long academic career, specialised in medieval architecture with a particular interest in English ecclesiastical building, primarily cathedrals, and the relationship between the architecture and its social, political and liturgical functions.
+Peter Draper (born 7 May 1943) is an English architectural historian.
+He has specialised in medieval architecture with a particular interest in English ecclesiastical building, primarily cathedrals, and the relationship between the architecture and its social, political and liturgical functions.
 Latterly his research has extended to Islamic architecture and its influence on Western traditions.
-He is Professor emeritus and an honorary life member of Birkbeck College, University of London where he is currently Visiting Professor in the History of Architecture.
+He is Professor emeritus and an honorary life member of Birkbeck College, University of London where he is currently visiting professor in the History of Architecture.
 He has published numerous articles and books including The Formation of English Gothic : Architecture and Identity, for which he won two prestigious awards; the Spiro Kostof Book Award from the Society of Architectural Historians in 2008 and the Alice Davis Hitchcock Medallion in 2009, awarded by the Society of Architectural Historians of Great Britain.

 Career

 After graduating from King's College, Cambridge in 1964, Draper went onto study for a PhD at the Courtauld Institute of Art where he was taught by the renowned medievalist, Peter Kidson, whose "inspirational teaching", as Draper has said, motivated him into the study of architecture.
 Draper spent his early career as a librarian in the Conway Library at the Courtauld before taking up a position as lecturer at Birkbeck College in 1969.
-He undertook this role, becoming senior lecturer in 1993, until his retirement in 2004 when, as professor emeritus, he took up the position of Visiting Professor in the School of History of Art and Screen Media at Birkbeck.
+He undertook this role, becoming senior lecturer in 1993, until his retirement in 2004 when, as professor emeritus, he took up the position of visiting professor in the School of History of Art and Screen Media at Birkbeck.
 In 2004 he wrote the obituary in The Guardian for his friend and colleague, the art historian Linda Murray who specialised in Renaissance art.

 Draper was elected a Fellow of the Society of Antiquaries of London in 1979.